Mikhail Lesin: Murder allegations

 In July 2017, BuzzFeed reported that multiple intelligence agencies believed Lesin was assassinated.
 An unnamed FBI agent told BuzzFeed, "What I can tell you is that there isn't a single person inside the bureau who believes this guy got drunk, fell down, and died.
 Everyone thinks he was whacked and that Putin or the Kremlin were behind it."
 The weapon was said to be a baseball bat.

 In 2018, BuzzFeed published details of a leaked report written for the FBI by Christopher Steele.
 The secret report, unconfirmed by the FBI, alleges that Lesin was bludgeoned to death by men working for an oligarch close to Putin.
 The report says the men were ordered to scare but not kill Lesin, but went too far.
 It says the hit men were Russian state security agents moonlighting for the oligarch and that the death occurred just prior to a scheduled meeting between Lesin and U.S. Justice Department officials to discuss the inner workings of RT.
 According to BuzzFeed, three other people told a similar story to the FBI, independent of the Steele report.

 Lesin's autopsy report was released in 2019 after a protracted 2-year legal battle by RFE/RL which filed a Freedom of Information Act request.
 Multiple forensic pathologists and medical examiners who saw the released autopsy results raised questions about the official conclusions, and said the evidence suggested possible murder and not a drunken fall.
 For example, there was a broken neck bone that rarely breaks in falls, but does break commonly during strangulation.
 Other injuries included soft-tissue hemorrhaging on muscles running along the sides and back of the neck, also similar to what is seen during strangulation.

 Family

 Lesin was from a Jewish family.
 He was married to Valentina Ivanova and had a daughter, Catherine, from his first marriage in 1979; and a son, Anton, from his second marriage in 1983.
 Lesin had five grandchildren at the time of his death.

-Catherine, aka Yekaterina/Ekaterina Lesina, led the RT bureau in the United States.
+Catherine, aka Yekaterina/Ekaterina Lesina, worked at RT America.